Skip to content

 Common Questions About Ice Hockey Game Length

-• Why is hockey played in 3 periods?
+Why is hockey played in 3 periods instead of halves or quarters?

 Gain insights into key aspects of hockey strategy and gameplay dynamics by exploring Hockey Faceoffs and understanding the rules of Icing in Hockey.